johnregan3/simple-scripts/README.md

 If you're having problems, first check the source of your page in the browser.
 Ensure that the scripts are printing into the header/footer as you have entered them.  ***If the scripts are being printed into the page, the plugin is functioning correctly.***

-Unfortunately, if they are being printed but still not working, there is an error with your script, or perhaps in the order in which they are being loaded into the page.  ***The author is ready and willing to help users and fix problems with this plugin, but because this is a free plugin, the author is unable devote the time to help debugging JavaScript errors.***  You may need to seek help with the scripts in places like [Stack Overflow](http://stackoverflow.com, "Stack Overflow")
+Unfortunately, if they are being printed but still not working, there is an error within the script, or perhaps in the order in which they are being loaded into the page.  ***The author is ready and willing to help users and fix problems with this plugin, but because this is a free plugin, the author is unable devote the time to help debugging JavaScript errors.***  You may need to seek help with the scripts in places like [Stack Overflow](http://stackoverflow.com, "Stack Overflow")

 ### Help